colindembovsky/deployment-lifecycle-actions/README.md

 ### 1. Label Deployment Workflow

 Use this to trigger the process.
-You need to know the name of the workflow you want to trigger and any additional inputs.
+You need to know the name of the workflow you want to trigger to do the actual deployments and any additional inputs.

 ```yml
 name: Label deployment trigger